 \section{Determination of $\rho(\phi)$ from rotation curve data}

 As stated in the introduction, the density function $\rho(r)$ and gravitational potential $\phi(r)$ in the halo can be numerically determined from the rotation velocity data under certain simplifying assumptions.
-The assumptions are that the system is spherically symmetric and that the rotation velocity data is attributed to circular orbits. $\phi(r)$ and $\rho(r)$ are obtained from $v(r)$ using (\ref{dphidr}) and (\ref{1.3}), respectively.
+The assumptions are that the system is spherically symmetric and that the rotation velocity data are attributed to circular orbits. $\phi(r)$ and $\rho(r)$ are obtained from $v(r)$ using (\ref{dphidr}) and (\ref{1.3}), respectively.
 The two functions can then be combined to determine $\rho(\phi)$.
-In order to search for Boltzmann-like behavior, it is useful to plot ${\log}\,\rho$ versus $\phi$, which we do for the eight mentioned galaxies in the THINGS survey.
+In order to search for Boltzmann-like behavior, it is useful to plot ${\log}\,\rho$ versus $\phi$.
+We do this for the eight mentioned galaxies in the THINGS survey.
 Boltzmann-like behavior would correspond to a straight line with negative slope in the plot of ${\log}\,\rho$ versus $\phi$, the slope being $\phi_0$ or $T/m$.
 We also plot $-\frac d{d\phi}{\log \rho}\,$ versus $r$ for the eight galaxies.
 Boltzmann-like behavior would yield a constant in the latter graph, corresponding to the value of $m/T$ for the gas.